 While camping with friends near Yuma, we decided to cross the border into Los Algodones, Mexico.
-We didn’t have any plans during our Los Algodones day trip other than wander around town, eat tacos and drink margaritas.
+We didn’t have any specific plans during our Los Algodones day trip other than crossing the border, wandering around town, eating tacos and drinking margaritas.

 Border Crossing Times for Los Algodones Day Trip

-During COVID-19, the US border has reduced hours of operation from 6 am to 2 pm PST.
-These hours are expected to continue until autumn 2021.
-Regular border hours are 6 am until 10 pm.
+During COVID-19, the US border reduced hours of operation from 6 am to 2 pm PST but they are no longer restricted.

 We’d heard horror stories of others being referred to another border crossing 20-miles away with extended hours.
 That was not a taxi ride I wanted to take so I was a bit stressed standing in line as the clock ticked past 2 pm.